darrensapalo/fisher-work/README.md

 A set of fisher functions, and configuration settings that makes my software development process smoother.

+## Requirements

+Of course, you need the [Fish Shell](https://fishshell.com/) installed on your machine.

 ## Installation

 `fisher add github.com/darrensapalo/fisher-work`